archibald-carrion/CPU-verilog/readme.md

 1. It's a very basic CPU :
     * it works with a very minimalistic instrucction set RISC
     * it doesn't have a pipeline system or any other speed augmentation technique
+2. Data size :
+    * A word is 32bits
+    * A dirrection is 16bits

 ## Content of the project :
 The project contains the following files :